alexs2112/TerminalHero/README.md

 - Only show the name of targeted creatures or the active creature
   - This means we don't need to stagger their positions anymore
 - Combat backgrounds: Creatures stand on a floor and have some darkened background art
+- Actual ability animations
+- When there is a lot of text it goes by very quickly, maybe stagger it better with timing if multiple things happen at once?
+  - Move the combat log to the top of the screen?

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)